Muniox/blog-megak-front/README.md

 ## How to run client

-To run client in dev mode, file .env.development should have variable:
+To run client localy on pc, file .env.development should have variable:

 ![image](https://user-images.githubusercontent.com/81775473/230795957-5a1fdaf9-b5c8-4452-b3d0-42319dc6fc71.png)